csorianot/godmc_wiki/Process-methylation-data.md

     ./04b-methylation_adjustment1.sh

 This will parallelise across `$nthreads` (which was set in your `config` file).
 For 100 samples of related individuals and using 16 cores this analysis took about 2 hours.
+It is faster for unrelated samples.
 See the last section on this page for instructions on how to parallelise this analysis across multiple nodes on a cluster.

 In order to perform steps 3 and 4, run: